This chapter contains the following topics:

 Tax Invoice (R75I040)

-If you specify to run the Tax Invoice report, the system prints the legal company details associated with the company in the sales order.
+If you specify that you want to run the Tax Invoice report, the system prints the legal company details associated with the company in the sales order.
 If a company has three different business units for dealer, manufacturer, and exporter, then the system defines three different excise units with different tax registration information.
 Use the processing option to specify if the system prints the tax registration details associated with the business unit for each sales order.

 Supplementary Tax Invoice (R75I042)